-A tax on stock exchange transactions (beurstaks/taxe sur les opérations de bourse) will be due on the purchase and sale of the Covered Bonds if such transaction is either concluded or carried out in Belgium on a secondary market through a professional intermediary.
-The rate applicable for secondary sales and purchases of Covered Bonds in Belgium through a professional intermediary is 0.09% (expected to be increased to 0.12%. as from 1 January 2018) with a maximum amount of Euro 1,300 per transaction and per party.
+A tax on stock exchange transactions (beurstaks/taxe sur les opérations de bourse) is due on the purchase and sale (and any other transaction for consideration) of the Covered Bonds on a secondary market if such transaction is either concluded or carried out in Belgium through a professional intermediary.
+The rate applicable for secondary sales and purchases of Covered Bonds in Belgium through a professional intermediary is 0.12%. with a maximum amount of EUR 1,300 per transaction and per party.
 The tax is due separately from each party to any such transaction, i.e. the seller (transferor) and the purchaser (transferee), both collected by the professional intermediary.
 The acquisition of Covered Bonds upon their issuance (primary market) is not subject to the tax on stock exchange transactions.